linode/docs/docs/guides/databases/mongodb/navigating-mongodb/index.md

 }
 {{< /output >}}

-### Comparative Operators
+### Comparison Query Operators

-This moves forward into more advanced queries.
+These operators are used in more advanced queries.
 While identifying documents based on specific values in specific fields can be useful, often you need to fetch documents based on more general criteria.

-MongoDB has several keywords that let you query by comparison.
-Here you can find each of these covered with examples.
+MongoDB has several operators (keywords) that let you query by comparison.
+This guide covers all these operators with examples.

-- Using the `$gt` and `$lt` operators let you query for values greater than and less than a given value.
-These keywords also come in variants `$gte` and `$lte` for matching values greater-than-or-equal-to and less-than-or-equal-to, respectively:
+- Using the `$gt` and `$lt` operators lets you query for values greater than and less than a given value.
+These operators also come in variants `$gte` and `$lte` for matching values greater-than-or-equal-to and less-than-or-equal-to, respectively:

         db.bookCatalog.find( { "originalPublicationYear": { $gt: 1950 } } ).pretty()